Skip to main content

 1. Select the Train in the scene.

-1. Open the train's Behavior tab.
+1. Open the train's Behaviour tab.
 Create a Pointing boolean variable and set its default value to false.

-1. Add a new Behavior Group (Toggle action to false) and rename it to CollisionCheck.
+1. Add a new Behaviour Group (Toggle action to false) and rename it to CollisionCheck.

-• Implement the collision check logic with the following node:
+• Implement the collision check logic with the following nodes:

 note